-\textbf{Modelling agent-map interactions} is critical for prediction.
-The classical work from Benz~\cite{ziegler2014making} anticipates driving behavior with map constraints.
-It first associates each target with corresponding reachable lanes and then directly generates lane-following trajectory predictions based on the target's state and map topology.
-However, it fails in capturing the multi-agent interaction that broadly exists in interactive driving scenarios.
-To better capture information from road environment and dynamic agents, many learning-based works \cite{cui2019multimodal, djuric2020uncertainty, phan2020covernet} convert raw input data to rasterization images by rendering traffic entities with different colors or intensities, which could be encoded with Convolutional Neural Networks.
-More recent works \cite{gao2020vectornet, liang2020learning, zhao2020tnt} propose to use vectorized scene context as nodes to construct a graph, followed by processing with Graph Neural Networks.
-The vectorized representation exploits High Definition (HD) maps more explicitly and brings improvement in prediction accuracy.
-Different from these approaches, we address the agent-map modeling through a hierarchical structure that incorporates the lane-association ideas from \cite{ziegler2014making} while extends to learn global scene context.
-To be specific, our prediction generator acts locally in a planning manner to generate trajectory sets for the target vehicle on reachable paths.
-Next, our prediction evaluator gets a global understanding of the scene context by learning from aggregating over all lane-conditioned trajectories and map features.
+\textbf{Modeling agent-map interactions} is fundamental for capturing information from scene map and dynamic agents.
+The rasterized representation~\cite{cui2019multimodal, djuric2020uncertainty, phan2020covernet} is proposed for learning-based methods, which renders traffic entities into images by different colors or intensities and then encodes rasters with Convolutional Neural Networks.
+As an alternative, the vectorized representation~\cite{gao2020vectornet, liang2020learning, zhao2020tnt} vectorizes scene context as nodes to construct a graph, which exploits High Definition (HD) maps more explicitly and improves prediction accuracy.
+By contrast, we address the agent-map modeling with a hierarchical structure that incorporates the lane-association ideas from~\cite{ziegler2014making} while extends to learn global scene context.
+To be specific, our prediction generator acts locally in a planning manner to generate path-conditioned trajectory sets, and the prediction evaluator learns a global understanding of the scene context by aggregating all trajectory and map features.